vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 11 Cf. the doctrine of Abu -l-K. āsim al-Djunayd of Baghdad summarized by Zaehner 1960 152:

-The relationship between God and the r¯uh, or higher soul, is an eternal one in which God is mustaulī, ‘absolutely predominant’ and musta-thir—he appropriates each elected soul to himself in a manner that is peculiar and individual to each and every soul so elected.
+The relationship between God and the rūh, or higher soul, is an eternal one in which God is mustaulī, ‘absolutely predominant’ and musta-thir—he appropriates each elected soul to himself in a manner that is peculiar and individual to each and every soul so elected.
 In mystical experience this relationship will be revealed to the soul in a flash of intuition in which it not only realizes that it has its being outside time, but that it has forever a unique relationship with God.
 When the vision passes the soul suffers bitter anguish. . .